Don Brumm: Professional football

-Brumm twice scored NFL touchdowns with recovered fumbles.
+Over his career, Brumm had seven recovered fumbles, and twice scored NFL touchdowns with recovered fumbles.
 On October 10, 1965, he ran 10 yards with a fumble for a score in a 37–16 Cardinals victory over the Washington Redskins.
 He ran 17 yards for a touchdown on September 22, 1968, in a St. Louis loss to the San Francisco 49ers.